binary-manu/arch-ansible/README.md

 partitioning flow.
 Which flow is run is determined by the value of the variable above.

+Note that this is a _prefix_: when combined with the name of the role to call (i.e. `partitioning`) it should yield something which fully identifies the role.
+For roles stored under the role paths, this should be a relative pathname, such as `partitioning/mbr_lvm/partitioning`.
+For roles stored in collections, this should be their fully qualified role name, such as `arch_ansible.mbr_lvm.partitioning`.

+Since the role name is provided at call time, the prefix should contain everything up to it, _including the trailing `/` or `.`_ This is way the default value ends with `/`.
+For a flow stored as a collection, the prefix will end with a `.`.

 #### Portable image

     global_portable_image: False